440 International Those Were the Days

 1928 - MGM’s Leo the lion roared for the first time.
 He introduced MGM’s first talking picture, White Shadows on the South Seas.
 Leo’s dialogue was more extensive than the film’s, whose only spoken word was, “Hello.”

-1932 - The George Washington 25-cent coin was put into circulation by the U.S. Mint on this day.
+1932 - The George Washington 25-cent coin was put into circulation by the U.S. on this day.

 1933 - Listeners turned up the radio to hear the announcer introduce “Jack Armstrong, the All-American Boy!”
 The show was one of the longest-running adventure programs on radio, continuing until 1951.
 Armstrong was Hudson High School’s football hero and the hero who saved the day from dastardly villains.
 Somehow, these adventures would take Jack and his cousins, Betty and Bill Fairfield to exotic locales where they would make use of industrialist Uncle Jim's yacht and a hydroplane they referred to as the Silver Albatross.
 Features Spotlight